aws/aws-eks-best-practices/content/scalability/docs/cluster-services.md

 # Cluster Services

 Cluster services run inside an EKS cluster, but they are not user workloads.
 If you have a Linux server you often need to run services like NTP, syslog, and a container runtime to support your workloads.
 Cluster services are similar, supporting services that help you automate and operate your cluster.
-In Kubernetes these are usually run in the kube-system namespace and some are run as DaemonSets.
+In Kubernetes these are usually run in the kube-system namespace and some are run as [DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).

 Cluster services are expected to have a high up-time and are often critical during outages and for troubleshooting.
+If a core cluster service is not available you may lose access to data that can help recover or prevent an outage (e.g. high disk utilization).
 They should run on dedicated compute instances such as a separate node group or AWS Fargate.
 This will ensure that the cluster services are not impacted on shared instances by workloads that may be scaling up or using more resources.

 ## Scale CoreDNS